MarcoDelMondo/Java-Trie/README.md

 # Java-Trie
-An implementation of a trie
+An implementation of a trie using Java